neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/windows-troubelshooting.md

-# This is to collect all possible problems and solutions coming with the windows setup and the fact that students will use their own windows PCs from now on.
+# Collection of possible problems and solutions due to the windows setup.

-## Problem: The following script would not run for a student today
+## Problem: The following script would not run for a student today:

 `bash <(curl -s https://raw.githubusercontent.com/neuefische/web-setup/main/setup-windows.bash)`